Everest Base Camp Difficulty

 Food on Everest Base Camp Trek

-There are tea houses and some homestays in Everest base camp trek.
-Even though there are not many options for the food in the tea house and lodges, one can have a taste of typical local food on Everest Base Camp.
+There are tea houses and some homestays in the Everest base camp trek.
+Even though there are not many options for the food in the tea house and lodges, one can have a taste of typical local food at Everest Base Camp.

 Since the trek takes you to a higher altitude, your food should be according to that.
 You should consume food that is altitude-friendly.